 Portraits aren’t always just your subject and a backdrop.
 They can be much more dynamic than that.
 You can also frame your subject to force your audience to focus on a specific part of them, such as their eyes.
 What is framing?
 It’s when you take an outside element and use it to draw attention to your subject.

 For instance, you could focus on your subject’s strikingly blue eyes by positioning her behind a tree limb in such a way that the branches cover portions of her face, leaving her eyes as the focal point.
 There are many ways to frame your subject but all of them require you to experiment and develop an eye that finds opportunities among your surroundings.
 Don’t focus so much on your subject that you forget to look around you.
+At the same time, experiment different female poses that will make the subject and the environment blend in smoothly.
+Your compositions should be well-balanced and you can’t do this unless you take everything into consideration.

 Experiment with Different Backgrounds